sixty-north/python-transducers/README.rst

 simple reducers into more complex and capable reducers.

-Furthermore, transducers facilitate the clean separation of concerns concerns of how source values are input, how they are processed by reducers, and the how results output.
+Furthermore, transducers facilitate the clean separation of concerns of how source values are input, how they are processed by reducers, and the how results output.
 This allows the same transducers to be (re)used with many sources and destinations of data, not just with iterable series.